crytic/building-secure-contracts/not-so-smart-contracts/substrate/origins/README.md

 }
 ```

 Outside of the out-of-box origins, custom origins can also be created that are catered to a specific runtime.
 The primary use case for custom origins is to configure privileged access to dispatch calls in the runtime, outside of `RawOrigin::Root`.

+Using privileged origins, like `RawOrigin::Root` or custom origins, can lead to access control violations if not used correctly.
+It is a common error to use `ensure_signed` in place of `ensure_root` which would allow any user to bypass the access control placed by using `ensure_root`.

 # Example
 In the [`pallet-bad-origin`](./pallet-bad-origin.rs) pallet, there is a `set_important_val` function that should be only callable by the `ForceOrigin` _custom_ origin type.
 This custom origin allows the pallet to specify that only a specific account can call `set_important_val`.